-Based on the current guidelines set by the Texas Dental Board:
+Based on the current guidelines set by the Governor of the State of Texas and Texas State Dental Board:

-- Patient’s will undergo multiple screening questionnaires regarding their health history prior to scheduling an appointment.
-A pre-screening questionnaire will be conducted over the phone, in which each patient will be asked a few questions regarding their health history, travel history, and potential exposure to COVID-19.
+- Patients will undergo a brief screening questionnaire over the phone regarding their recent health history prior to to their scheduled appointment.
+The brief questionnaire will be conducted over the phone, in which each patient will be asked a few questions regarding their any recent symptoms related to COVID-19 and potential exposure to COVID-19.
 Based on the phone screening, we may request further information to determine if it is safe for you to have dental treatment.

-- Upon arrival at your scheduled appointment, we will ask you to complete a COVID-19 screening questionnaire, review our COVID-19 office policy, and will take your temperature prior to admitting you to our clinical treatment area.
-If you’ve recently (within the past 2 weeks) displayed signs of fever, sore throat, muscle/body aches, shortness of breath, or coughing, we will likely advised to postpone your dental treatment.
+- If you’ve recently (within the past 10 days) displayed signs of fever, sore throat, muscle/body aches, shortness of breath, or coughing, we will likely advised to postpone your dental treatment.